uclaioes/bayren-atlas/tutorial.md

 To get the most detailed information on the origin of masking, follow these steps:
 1. If more than one geography is selected, use the *compare* option
-2. View the profiles page as *tables*, and
+2. View the Profiles page as *tables*, and
-3. Choose to organize by both the relevant category and use type
+3. Choose to organize by both the relevant category *and* use type

 ![Screenshot of the Building Vintages section of the Profiles page, with the Monthly Total Electricity Consumption graph organized and colored by Vintage bracket.]({{ "/assets/images/tutorial/tutorial-profile-masked-agg-table.png" | relative_url }})